What is an encoder?

 An automated assembly line could use rotary encoders to track motion of a conveyor belt system.
 With an encoder attached to a motor that moves the belt, the shaft rotation and total revolutions could be used to extrapolate the distance an object on the conveyor traveled.

-So, if you are looking to track speed, acceleration, direction or position of a mechanical system, you probably want to take a serious look at encoders.
+So, if you are looking to track speed, acceleration or position of any part of a mechanical system, an encoder might be just what you need.

 We offer a wide variety of encoders on our website.
 If you have any questions, or need help finding the right one for your project, don’t hesitate to contact us.
-Our customer service and tech support teams are more than happy to spend some time with you via phone or email helping you learn more.
+Our customer service and tech support teams are more than happy to help you find the right encoder for your application.